 Light force techniques: Activator & Arthrostim Adjusting

 Activator technique involves using a gentle spring-loaded adjusting instrument.
-It is very gentle and can be used on patients of all ages.
-It may also be used on the smaller joints of the jaw, wrist, ankles and feet.
-The Arthrostim is a chiropractic adjusting instrument designed to introduce a vibratory force to the body (12-14 per second!) to address spinal misalignments without the “popping” sound.
+It is very gentle and is often used for our baby patients, and smaller joints of the jaw, wrist, ankles and feet.
+The Arthrostim is an adjusting instrument designed to introduce a vibratory force to the body (12-14 per second!) to address spinal misalignments without the “popping” sound.

 This is the application of chiropractic adjustments to joints other than those of the spine, such as the shoulder, elbow, wrist, hand, finger, hip, knee, ankle, foot or toe.